-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the L10 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the L10 from Panasonic.
+Both the Df and the L10 have been discontinued, but can regularly be found used on eBay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Nikon and Panasonic.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon Df and the Panasonic L10?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (16.2 vs 10MP) with a 30% higher linear resolution.